ahmadsaubani/go-rest/README.md

 # 🛠️ Project Overview

 This project is my first step into learning Go (Golang).
 I created this boilerplate as a starting point to help me build Go projects more easily in the future.
 It’s designed to be clean, reusable, and flexible so I don’t have to start from scratch every time I create a new project.

 🔧 Key Features:

-- Flexible database support: Seamless switch between GORM and native SQL based on environment configuration.
+- **Flexible database support**: Easily switch between GORM and native SQL based on `.env` configuration.

-- Clean architecture: Organized into controllers, services, repositories, and helpers for maintainability and testability.
+- **Clean architecture**: Organized into controllers, services, repositories, and helpers for better maintainability and testability.

-- Dynamic filtering & pagination: Robust support for API query filtering (e.g., ?name[like]=john) and paginated responses.
+- **Dynamic filtering & pagination**: Supports powerful API query filtering (e.g., `?name[like]=john`) and paginated results.

-- Built-in support for PostgreSQL and MySQL: Compatible with both major relational databases, including smart placeholder formatting.
+- **PostgreSQL and MySQL support**: Fully compatible with both databases, including intelligent SQL placeholder formatting.

-- Migration-friendly: Struct-based migration helpers that generate CREATE TABLE statements and triggers automatically.
+- **Migration-friendly**: Automatically generates `CREATE TABLE` statements and database triggers from Go structs.
+- **Supports GORM and native SQL**: Choose your database interaction mode via the `USE_GORM` flag in `.env`.
+- **Auto migration & auto seeding**: Automatically runs migrations and seeds based on registered entities.
+- **CLI commands via Cobra**: Includes `migrate`, `seed`, and `dropdb` commands for streamlined database management.
+- **Entity auto-registration**: Simply register your models once; they’re used for migration, seeding, and table dropping automatically.

 🎯 Purpose & Vision:

-This boilerplate is more than just a practice project—it's a tool I plan to grow with.
-I want to write clean and easy-to-maintain Go code from the start.
-As I build more apps, I’ll keep improving this project with better structure, tools, and performance.
+This boilerplate is more than just a learning exercise—it's a tool I plan to evolve as I grow with Go.
+My goal is to write clean, maintainable Go code from the beginning.
+As I build more applications, I’ll continue refining this project to improve structure, developer experience, and performance.

 ---

 ## Getting Started